Merisola/Backend-Developer-Test-Node.js-React-Next.js-/README.md

 │   │   ├── fileWriter.ts
 │   │   └── errorHandler.ts
 │   │
-│   ├── types/
+│   └── types/
-│   │   └── index.d.ts
+│       └── index.d.ts
-│   │
-│
 🧠 Algorithm & Design
 🔄 How it Works
 User uploads a .csv file

-csvProcessor.ts streams the CSV (via csv-parser)
+csvProcessor.ts streams and parses the file using csv-parser

-Rows are processed line-by-line, and sales are aggregated by department
+Each row is aggregated by department in a Map

-Results are passed to fileWriter.ts to generate a new CSV file
+fileWriter.ts generates a new CSV file

-The backend responds with:
+API responds with:

-A download URL

-Metrics: processing time, total departments
+✅ Download link

+✅ Metrics (processing time, department count)

 🧮 Efficiency Strategy
-✅ Memory Efficient
+✅ Memory-Efficient Design
+CSV files are streamed using fs.createReadStream

-Streaming with fs.createReadStream + csv-parser
+Processing is done line-by-line with csv-parser

-Write stream with fs.createWriteStream

-Only the aggregate Map is kept in memory
+Aggregated data is stored in memory using a Map

+Final file is written with fs.createWriteStream

 ✅ Time & Space Complexity
 Operation	Time	Space